 (1) In this section —

-“general jurisdiction” has the meaning given to that term by section 81CA;
+general jurisdiction has the meaning given to that term by section 81CA;

-“judgment” includes an order, direction or decision.
+judgment includes an order, direction or decision.

 (2) A person to whom money is to be paid under a judgment of an industrial magistrate’s court made in the exercise of general jurisdiction may enforce it by lodging a copy of it, certified by a clerk of the court, and an affidavit stating to what extent it has not been complied with, with a court of competent jurisdiction.